BenHardyGeo/Ensemble-Techniques-Ben-Hardy/README.md

 Hyperparameters were tuned using GrisSearchCV and then, to some extent, by trial and error.

 While this project was done as part of a school project.
 I believe it indicates the quality of work that I’m capable of in real-world applications.
 I was the top student in my cohort with a final course weighted average of 99.39%.
+Finally, at the time I didn't have any concept of "data leakage", so I'm just using a train and test set.
+Nowdays I would split the data into train, validation and test.